How to read and write NFC tags

 What is the NFC Tools for?

-NFC Tools is a versatile mobile application designed for Android and iOS that allows users to interact with NFC tags.
+NFC Tools is an app designed for Android and iOS that allows users to interact with NFC tags.
 Here’s what you can do with NFC Tools:

 • Read NFC tags